-The makefiles must define three macros denoted as XMALLOC, XCALLOC and XFREE which resolve to the name of the respective functions.
+At the top of mycrypt_custom.h are four macros denoted as XMALLOC, XCALLOC, XREALLOC and XFREE which resolve to the name of the respective functions.
 This lets you substitute in your own memory routines.
 If you substitute in your own functions they must behave like the standard C library functions in terms of what they expect as input and output.
 By default the library uses the standard C routines.